 - Subsidies, etc.

-Pro tip: You need to take a mixed group of individuals for your project and include a selected group’s objectives and income level.
+Tips: You must take a mixed group of individuals for your project and include a selected group’s objectives and income level.
 Also, factor in literacy rates, the economic status of that area, poverty, employment facilities, political controls, etc.

 8. Government Budget